-Most of these epic photo spots are located in Midtown Manhattan, but there’s also One World Observatory in Fidi, and the forgotten Crown of Lady Liberty.
+Most of these epic photo spots are located in Midtown Manhattan, but there’s also One World Observatory in Downtown Manhattan and the forgotten Crown of Lady Liberty.
 Whether you’re a local or a tourist, if you’re looking to see NYC’s beautiful vistas from a high-rise vantage point, these are great to check out.
 Just be ready to be near big crowds of people crawling everywhere!

 Disclosure: Some links may be affiliate links.
 This means that I may earn a small commission if you decide to buy (at no additional cost to you).